-Preliminary Attack is the set of predefined Attacks which are tried when a password cannot be recovered instantly.
-When this Attack is running the following dialog is displayed:
+The Preliminary Attack is a set of predefined attacks attempted when a password cannot be recovered instantly.
+When this attack is running, the following dialog is displayed:

-Preliminary Attack consists of four independent attacks which can be enabled/disabled in program options.
+The Preliminary Attack consists of four independent attacks that can be enabled or disabled in the settings.

 •Found Passwords Attack.
 This attack is always available.
-It checks all passwords that were found in the document prior to finding the current password.
-For example Microsoft® Word® files may have a VBA project password.
-This password is checked first because many users use the same passwords in different places.
+It checks all passwords that were discovered in the current document prior to finding the current password.
+This attack helps quickly discover reused passwords.

 •Password Cache Attack.
-This attack checks the Password Cache (all passwords found in other documents by AOPR).
-This attack can be enabled/disabled by "Password Cache Preliminary Attack" checkbox at the "Options" tab.
+This attack checks the Password Cache.
+Unlike the Found Passwords Attack, the Cache Attack targets passwords discovered in other documents.
+This attack can be enabled or disabled by the "Password Cache Preliminary Attack" checkbox in the "Options" tab.

 •Preliminary Dictionary Attack.
-Performs the Dictionary Attack by Default Dictionary.
-This attack can be enabled/disabled by "Preliminary Dictionary Attack" checkbox at the "Options" tab.
+Performs the dictionary attack using the default dictionary.
+This attack can be enabled or disabled by the "Preliminary Dictionary Attack" checkbox in the "Options" tab.

 •Preliminary Brute-Force Attack.
-Performs the Brute-Force Attack by several predefined character sets.
-This Attack can be enabled/disabled by "Preliminary Brute-Force Attack" at the "Options" tab.
+Performs the brute-force attack with several predefined character sets.
+This attack can be enabled or disabled by "Preliminary Brute-Force Attack" in the "Options" tab.

-You can set your own languages and character sets for Preliminary Attack.
+You can set your own languages and character sets for the preliminary attack.

 Get more information about Advanced Office Password Recovery